svsraju/-Credit-Card-Fraud-detection-/README.md

 ### Project
-For this assignment you will be exploring support vector machines (SVMs) using GridsearchCV and working with highly unbalanced datasets.
+For this project I will be exploring support vector machines (SVMs) using GridsearchCV and working with highly unbalanced datasets.